kantonian/kantonian/README.md

 I like: <strong>pokemon</strong>, blazblue, twewy, <br>
 persona, beastars, and more!
 <br>
-Since you asked so nicely: my favorite pokemon regions are alola first and foremost, johto second, and kanto third!
-My fav pokemon is Raichu.
+Since you asked so nicely: my favorite pokemon regions are alola first and foremost, johto second, and kanto third! <br>My fav pokemon is Raichu.
 Fav persona games are p3(reload) and p2.
 <br>
 <br>